 Certain information included in this AIF constitutes "forward-looking information" within the meaning of applicable securities legislation.
 The purpose of the forward-looking information is to provide the Corporation's current expectations regarding future results of operations, performance, business prospects and opportunities and may not be appropriate for other purposes.
 All information, other than statements of historical fact, which address activities, events or developments that we expect or anticipate may or will occur in the future, are forward-looking information.
-The words "anticipates", "believes", "budgets", "committed", "can", "could", "estimates", "expects", "focus", "forecasts", "intends", "may", "might", "plans", "propose", "projects", "schedule", "should", "will", "would", "objective", "outlook" or the negative or other variations of these words or other comparable words or phrases, are intended to identify forward-looking information, although not all forward-looking information contains these identifying words.
+The words "anticipates", "believes", "budgets", "committed", "can", "could", "estimates", "expects", "focus", "forecasts", "future", "intends", "may", "might", "plans", "propose", "projects", "schedule", "seek", "should", "trend", "will", "would", "objective", "outlook" or the negative or other variations of these words or other comparable words or phrases, are intended to identify forward-looking information, although not all forward-looking information contains these identifying words.
 The forward-looking information reflects the Corporation's current beliefs and is based on information currently available to the Corporation.

-Specific forward-looking information in this AIF includes, but is not limited to, the statements regarding: anticipated capacity to be provided by Copeland Station, the expected completion date of Copeland Station and the expected capital expenditures required to complete Copeland Station as described in the section entitled "LDC's Electricity Distribution System" and "Capital Expenditures and Condition of Distribution Assets"; the future financial and operational effects of LDC's environmental protection requirements as described in the section entitled "Financial and Operational Effects of Environmental Protection Requirements"; wage increases for employees as described in the section entitled "Employees"; the effect of changes in energy consumption on future revenue as described in the section entitled "Seasonal Effects"; electricity distribution rates and rate applications as described in the section entitled "Rate Applications"; the plans to meet CDM targets as described in the section entitled "Conservation and Demand Management"; the payment of dividends as described in the section entitled "Dividends"; the effects of the Corporation or a subsidiary ceasing to be exempt from tax under the ITA and the TA and the payment of transfer taxes and the prescribed transfer tax rate for any future transfer of interest by the Corporation and its subsidiaries as described in the section entitled "Tax Regime"; the Corporation's requirement for additional investments as described in the section entitled "Capital Expenditures and Condition of Distribution Assets"; the Corporation's plans to attract, train and retain skilled employees and mitigate risks from retiring employees as described in the section entitled "Work Force Renewal"; the Corporation's reliance on debt financing through its MTN Program, CP Program or existing credit facilities to finance Toronto Hydro's daily operations, repay existing indebtedness, and fund Capital Expenditures as described in the section entitled "Additional Debt and Equity Financing and Credit Rating"; the effect of changes in interest rates and discount rates on future revenue requirements and future post-employment benefit obligations, respectively, as described in the section entitled "Market and Credit Risk"; and the ability to claim under applicable liability insurance policies and/or pay any damages with respect to legal actions and claims as described in the section entitled "Legal Proceedings".
+Specific forward-looking information in this AIF includes, but is not limited to, the statements regarding: anticipated capacity to be provided by Copeland Station, the expected completion date of Copeland Station and the expected capital expenditures required to complete Copeland Station as described in the sections entitled "LDC's Electricity Distribution System" and "Asset Integrity Risk"; the future financial and operational effects of LDC's environmental protection requirements as described in the section entitled "Financial and Operational Effects of Environmental Protection Requirements"; wage increases for employees as described in the section entitled "Employees"; the effect of changes in energy consumption on future revenue as described in the section entitled "Seasonal Effects"; electricity distribution rates and rate applications as described in the section entitled "Rate Applications"; the plans to meet CDM targets as described in the section entitled "Conservation and Demand Management"; the payment of dividends as described in the section entitled "Dividends"; the effects of the Corporation or a subsidiary ceasing to be exempt from tax under the ITA and the TA and the payment of transfer taxes and the prescribed transfer tax rate for any future transfer of interest by the Corporation and its subsidiaries, or any changes to tax rates, as described in the section entitled "Tax Regime"; the Corporation's reliance on debt financing through its MTN Program, CP Program or existing credit facilities to finance Toronto Hydro's daily operations, repay existing indebtedness, and fund Capital Expenditures as described in the section entitled "Capital Structure Risk"; the effect of changes in interest rates and discount rates on future revenue requirements and future post-employment benefit obligations, respectively, as described in the section entitled "Market and Credit Risk"; the Corporation's plans to attract, train and retain skilled employees and mitigate risks from retiring employees as described in the section entitled "Human Capital Risk"; the possibility that advances in technology may compete with Toronto Hydro by affecting energy consumption levels and, as a result, customer demand for Toronto Hydro's services as described in the section entitled "Customer Risk"; the expectation that one-third of Toronto Hydro's electricity distribution assets have already exceeded or will reach the end of their expected useful lives within the next 5-year period as described in the section entitled "Asset Integrity Risk"; and the ability to claim under applicable liability insurance policies and/or pay any damages with respect to legal actions and claims as described in the section entitled "Legal Proceedings".